- Home

 Targeted therapy for advanced melanoma

-New types of drugs known as targeted therapy attack specific features of cancer cells to stop the cancer growing and spreading.
-Your doctor will check if the melanoma has a specific mutation before offering you a targeted therapy drug.
+Targeted therapy is a drug treatment that targets specific features of cancer cells to stop the cancer growing and spreading.
+Your doctor will check if the melanoma you have has a specific mutation before offering you a targeted therapy drug.

 Learn more about: